dhruv-2015/video-streaming-platform/README.md

 - Copy .env.example to .env.local
 - fill all variables
 - add http://localhost:3000/api/auth/callback/google and http://localhost:5000/api/auth/callback/google as callback in google console
+- you can use docker to setup database and s3 server by running `pnpm dev:db` (close it with `pnpm dev:db:down`)
 - for s3  i am using `s3rver` npm pakage
 ```js
 // s3-server.js